 FBI Hopes Paddock's Girlfriend Can Provide Insight Into Las Vegas Attack

-As authorities began investigating the mass shooting in Las Vegas Sunday night, Marilou Danley quickly became someone they wanted to talk to.
+As authorities began investigating the mass shooting in Las Vegas on Sunday night, Marilou Danley quickly became someone they wanted to talk to.

 Stephen Paddock had been identified as the person who opened fire on the crowded country music concert.
 Investigators then wanted to know who he knew, and did they know about the attack.